Calestial2/Txtmax/README.md

 When we Release an Update we keep updating it until another version

 We Recommend You use Latest Version always

-## Version Evolution

-Txtmax Updates:

-Txtmax 0.0.1: The First Version of Txtmax introduced C Syntax Highlights and Creating, Viewing, Deleting, editing Txtmax 0.0.2: an Significant Update which Introduced Python alongside C and introduced Search command and info command (which later improved in later versions) The prompt was txtmax>
-Txtmax 0.0.3: introduces many programming language supports Txtmax 0.0.4: Skipped
-Txtmax 0.0.5: Added Elixir Kotlin alongside other languages and added Error Handling and added Examples command (which is also updated in later versions) the prompt was txtmax>
-Txtmax 0.0.6: Added Support for Many Languages also and improved Examples command of adding more language's the prompt was txtmax>
-Txtmax 0.0.7: Added Far more language's and Extensive Languages Support and Added Git Integration and Improved File Info command for Version Control info the prompt was txtmax>
-Txtmax 0.0.8: Added Far more language's and improved Git Integration and added example for SQL databases Changed the prompt from txtmax> to ~/txtmax>
-Txtmax 0.0.9: Added Far more language's as always and added run command (which later improved in later versions) and added packages command (which is also improved in later versions) and added Comprehensive Manual
-Txtmax 0.1.0: the latest update that added far more language's and improved run and packages command and introduced deploy command and added API Fetching with curl and axios and added advance command and added debugging and warning for c files and added built in terminal

 ## Why Choose Txtmax?